This is a weirdly divisive question in the quilt world.

 I have had shrink issues with doll clothes where the fabric puckers badly along the seams because it had not been prewashed.

 Sure – most fabrics won’t cause these problems if they haven’t been prewashed.
 But some do!
-And you never know which will be the problems until after the heartbreak.
+And you never know which will be the problems until AFTER the heartbreak.

-I prewash all knits.
+I prewash all knits and flannels.

 They have more of a tendency to shrink than wovens and I want to get that shrink out of the way.
 I’m getting ready to start handsewing some clothes for myself (using this fabulous book my husband got me) and I definitely don’t want those to shrink after the fact.